Key Stage 3

 Key Stage 4

 An English Language GCSE equips students with essential communication skills, preparing them for continued education, training and future employment.
 This qualification allows students to develop skills in analysing language and writing skills for imaginative and practical tasks, as well as speaking and listening skills.
-As a new linear GCSE, the course is assessed through 100% final examinations in Year 11.
+As a linear GCSE, the course is assessed through 100% final examinations in Year 11.

 Paper 1: Explorations in Creative Reading and Writing (50%): Response to unseen extract from a twentieth or twenty-first century novel or short story.
 Write your own short story or description.
 Exam: 1 hour 45 mins